Return to the Cognitive Enhancement Research Institute

 There are two reasons for this:

-First, we survive by selling this information.
-We do not have wealthy patrons underwriting our institute.
-We are supported by our subscribers.
-We want you to subscribe to our newsletter so that we may continue to do our work.
+First, we survived by selling this information.
+We did not have wealthy patrons underwriting our institute.
+We were supported by our subscribers.
+We wanted you to subscribe to our newsletter so that we could continue to do our work.
+Although this is no longer true regarding publishing, we still appreciate the value of not having financial conflicts of interest in relating information, even though our outreach is now in blog-space.

 Second, this general information is not of critical social importance.
 Thats not to say that it isnt invaluable or important.
 It is very valuable and important.
 It is valuable to individuals, not society.
 It is important to people who are productive and involved, who are interested in learning, with a passion about making something of themselves.
 It is quality information produced by people who care about these same things.
 And it is a cut above what you are likely to find elsewhere.Maybe this information is for you.
 All we can say is read on, and judge for yourself if you think this is your cup of tea.
 There is a wide variety of information from which to choose.
 Explore, and have fun!

-You can find out something about the kind of people who subscribe to Smart Life News by reading what our subscribers have to say about us.
+You can find out something about the kind of people who subscribed to Smart Life News by reading what our subscribers have to say about us.

 Navigating this web site is relatively simple.
 Pages on this site are linked to each other by 1) small golden diamonds next to the selection, or 2) highlighted or underlined words or phrases.
 All you have to do is click the cursor of your web browser program on a golden diamond or highlighted/underlined phrase and you will be taken to the appropriate file.
 Clicking on the back button on your web browser program will reverse the process, bringing you back to where you were.
 There is also a return-to-the-CERI-home-page option on most pages that will take you all the way back to the home page in a single click.
 Thats the essential information you need to navigate through this web site.

-One word of caution: clicking on the yellow balls seen throughout this web site will not link you to that selection.
-The yellow balls are used only to visually highlight items of information.
-The diamonds are linked, the balls are not.
+One word of caution: clicking on the yellow spheres seen throughout this web site will not link you to that selection.
+The yellow spheres are used only to visually highlight items of information.
+The diamonds are linked, the spheres are not.

 Can you read this?